 - Social media services are incorporated within the Library's public and research services.

-- Public access to the Internet is provided for searching the GPO Federal Digital System (FDsys) and other government information databases and resources.
+- Public access to the Internet is provided for searching Federal depository and other government information resources.

-- Internet access is provided throughout the library at computers in the Reference Online Center, Library STEP labs, stand-alone workstations and via wireless connections.
+- Internet access is provided throughout the Library at computers in the Reference Online Center (ROC Lab), STEP Lab, stand-alone workstations and via wireless connections.
 Guest access to the wireless network may be requested.

 - Use of workstations for government information searching is subject to the Internet use policies of both the Library and the University.

 - Patrons will not be required to present identification to use computers designated for depository usage.

 - Filtering software is not installed on computers designated for depository usage.

 - Sign-up sheets, time limits and special passwords may be imposed at the discretion of Reference and Research Services.